Docs » Monitor services and hosts in Splunk Infrastructure Monitoring » Monitor Kubernetes

 The following topic describes the new Kubernetes navigator.
 See Monitor Kubernetes (classic version) for documentation on the classic Kubernetes navigator.

-Before you can start monitoring any Kubernetes resources, Collect Kubernetes data, and log in with your administrator credentials.
+Before you start monitoring any Kubernetes resources, do the following:

 Note